-Similar to Computer Applications I and II, this is a project-oriented course where students will utilize a multitude of programming skills, which they will be able to apply to authentic problems.
-The emphasis of this course will be for students to expand and refine computational thinking skills and develop a solid foundation in computer coding.
-Throughout this course, students will also continue to develop proper keyboarding skills while expanding their MS Office skills.
-Additionally, students will design and publish a menu for the Breakfast Café, as well as explore other topics, which include social media and digital footprints, digital citizenship, research, document design, multimedia design and presentations.
+Computer Applications III is a project-oriented course where students will apply many programming skills to authentic problems.
+The emphasis of this course will provide opportunities for students to expand and refine computational thinking skills and continue their development of a solid foundation in computer coding.
+Throughout this course, students will have the opportunity to engage with problem-solving, programming, physical computing, user-centered design, and data.